tenfinney/event-docs/README.md

 Find the **calendar** on the southern wall.

 ##### Clue Question 5
-According to the calendar in Citywalk 42 what day are the Community Calls?
-Fill in the blank:
+According to the calendar in Citywalk 42
 ** The Champions calls are scheduled on ____________ **

 #### Clues in Citywalk 42